 While a particular IAM privilege or role may seem innocuous by name (see ReadOnlyAccess

-), there could be reason for concern in the nature, pattern or frequency of access to the customer account.
+), there could be reasons for concern in the nature, pattern or frequency of access to the customer account.

 You may utilize a third-party SaaS solution that requires access to your AWS environment.
 However, if this role permits it, the provider may attempt to inspect or modify other resources in your environment.